Brooke Hogan: 2002–2005: Music beginnings and reality series

-2006–08: Undiscovered and Brooke Knows Best
+2006–2008: Undiscovered and Brooke Knows Best

-In 2006, Hogan changed record labels and became the first artist signed to Scott Storch's label, initially called Storchaveli Records, but later named Storch Music Company.
+In 2006, Hogan became the first artist signed to Scott Storch's label, initially called Storchaveli Records, but later named Storch Music Company.
 She also signed with SoBe Entertainment.
 Storch also became the album's main producer.
 During an interview, Hogan stated that she was recording the album at The Hit Factory in Miami, Florida, where rapper Paul Wall heard a clip of the song "About Us" and asked to be on the song.

 The lead single from the album, "About Us", was premiered on the season two finale of Hogan Knows Best.
 It quickly began receiving heavy radio rotation, and peaked at number 33 the Billboard Hot 100.
 Undiscovered was released on October 24, 2006 in the United States and Canada.
 The album debuted at number 28 on the Billboard 200, and number 1 on the Independent Albums charts in the US, selling an estimated 30,000 copies in its first week of release.
-The album has only sold an estimated 127,000 copies in the United States.

 To help promote the album, Hogan appeared in the November 2006 edition of FHM, becoming the first FHM cover model under 21 years old.
 As a result, the November issue had no liquor advertising.
 Dana Leslie Fields, executive publisher and president of FHM, said: "In the very rare instance that you might have a cover star under the age of 21, they don't want to be in the position of seeming to market to anyone under age."